danielward27/rnpe/README.rst

 conda env create -f environment.yml --name rnpe_env
 ```

-The SIRSDE example requires julia to be installed.
+The SIR example requires julia to be installed.
 The required julia packages can be downloaded using the Julia package REPL by running
 ```
 pkg> activate .
 pkg> instantiate